WeijianXu/webpack-plugin-jszip/README.md

 ## Options

 - `dir`: The directory that contains the bundle files.
-Its default value is webpack output path or `dist`.
+Its default value is webpack output path or same as the filename property.
 - `outDir`: The output directory.
 Its default value is the root folder.
 - `filename`: The name of the zip file.
 Its default value is `bundle`.